 Alfred Noble invented dynamite in the 19th century.
 One of the greatest inventions in human history dynamite enabled man to conquer nature itself.
 It also helped him conquer his fellow man as well.
 Noble understood that and used the vast fortune he amassed to establish the Noble Peace Prize.
 It wasn’t until the Cold War that explosives were to undergo major innovation again.
 These explosives were not used to build however but to destroy.
 C3 and Semtex were militarized high explosives.
 They would be most effectively deployed by special forces against key infrastructure targets.
 In California not too long ago a natural gas leak and explosion obliterated an entire neighborhood.
 Imagine what would happen if a major natural gas pipeline hub, military supply depot, or industrial fuel tankers were attacked with militarized explosives.
 The resulting detonation would kill hundreds if not thousands, cripple many more, destroy infrastructure in a massive radius, and create panic everywhere.
 There is a reason this stuff is highly guarded at military armories.
 In Syria however rebels have looted it from captured army bases using it to devastating effect.
 The Assad regime is Russia’s closest Arab ally going back to the Cold War.
 Even after the USSR whenever allies abandoned Russia Syria remained.
 Russia has a major military base inside Syria their only one in the middle east and Mediterranean.
 Syria’s chemical weapons are also of Russian design and origin.
 They’ve been used repeatedly against rebels until the international outcry against them.
 Regardless of what you think about the issue a world where chemical weapons are routinely used is a frightening one.
 However conventional weapons like C3 and Semtex are just as dangerous.
 In one rebel attack jihadists used a disguised armored vehicle packed with militarized explosives against an ammunition depot of a major air base.
 The blast destroyed the base killing many of the soldiers inside enabling rebels to storm the base soon afterward massacring survivors including the commanders.
 Russia has managed to keep its ally intact despite rebel victories in what is a major proxy war of the new Cold War.

 On the subject of rebellion why weren’t there any against the Soviet Union?
 The answer is complicated and multidimensional.
-After the overthrow of the Tsar Russia descended into a massive civil war with several colored armies battling for power.
+After the overthrow of the Tsar Russia established a Provisional Government later overthrown by Leon Trotsky triggering a massive civil war with several colored armies battling for power.
 The two most prominent were the Red Army and the anti-bolshevik White Army.
-After years of bloodshed and millions of casualties on both sides the Red Army prevailed.
-Uprisings did continue sporadically especially during the Stalin era but they were all crushed.
+After years of bloodshed and millions of casualties on all sides the Red Army prevailed.
+Uprisings continued sporadically especially during the Stalin era but they were all crushed.
 Technology was limited then and too much power was concentrated in states.
 It wasn’t until the Cold War where all that would finally change.
-Interestingly the flag of the modern day Russian Federation is that of the White Army.
+Interestingly the flag of the modern day Russian Federation is that of the Russian Provisional Government.
 Perhaps a nod to what could have been.

 What was the secret to their success?
 The answer is that the separatist war had all the components of a civil war.
 While Chechens had a unique culture and religion separate to Russian Orthodox Slavs they spoke Russian, attended Russian schools, many had served in the Soviet/Russian military, some were even highly decorated in the WW2 Red Army.
 Firepower once explained that civil wars are far more devastating than other types of wars because the combatants are equals.
 This was no different.
 To understand the scale the Soviet-Afghan war cited as a defeat lasted ten years and the Afghan communist government didn’t even collapse until several years afterward.
 In Chechnya the Russian military took far more casualties and losses being totally defeated in the span of three years.
 It was a shockingly bloody ordeal for them.
 It’s hard to believe an ex-superpower could be destroyed so easily.
 Added to that was unlike the Soviet-Afghan war the Russian civilian population was also mercilessly killed in Chechnya and the surrounding regions.
 Chechnya’s Russian population stood at 48% before the war and today it is only 3%.
 Tens of thousands of Russians living in Chechnya were killed by Russian bombardment and rebel reprisals.
 Hundreds of thousands were also forced to flee again either from the war itself or from rebel ethnic cleansing.
 Both the federal and rebel sides deny involvement in war crimes each blaming the other for propaganda purposes.
 The Moscow elites also were not spared as terrorism occurred frequently in the capital itself as well.